Babinci/Markdown_Documentations/README.md

-this is repository for markdown documentations for llms to digest to help vibe coders along the whole world the purpose is to have markdown for llm context for actual documentations
+this is repository for markdown documentations for llms to digest to help vibe coders along the whole world the purpose is to have markdown for llm context for actual documentations, also make documentations for ebook readers (pdf/ epub format)